-Side effects of these treatments include abdominal cramping, discomfort and enlargement, along with dry mouth, dizziness, and constipation.
+Side effects of these treatments include belly cramping and bloating, along with dry mouth, dizziness, and constipation.

-If you take an antidiarrheal drug, use the lowest dose possible, and don't take it for an extended period of time, advises the Mayo Clinic.
+If you take a diarrhea medicine, use the lowest dose possible and don't take it for a long time.

-Never take any over-the-counter medicine long term without consulting with your doctor, and return to your doctor for follow-up care, says J. Patrick Waring, MD, a gastroenterologist at Digestive Health Care of Georgia.
-He notes that IBS symptoms can be caused by other more serious problems.
-Make sure you and your doctor have eliminated other possible causes of your symptoms.
+Don't take any OTC medicine for the long term without asking your doctor about it.
+IBS symptoms can be caused by other, more serious problems.
+Make sure you and your doctor have ruled out other causes of your symptoms.

 Your doctor can recommend different types of prescription drugs to help your IBS-D:

 Antidepressants.
 If your doctor recommends one, it doesn't necessarily mean that you are depressed.
 These drugs can help with belly pain from IBS.
 Low doses of them can help block pain signals to the brain.

 For people with IBS-D, doctors may recommend a low dose of a tricyclic antidepressant such as amitriptyline, imipramine (Tofranil), or nortriptyline (Aventyl, Pamelor).
 Common side effects of these meds include dry mouth, blurred vision, and constipation.
 Your doctor may recommend another type of antidepressant called an SSRI, which includes citalopram (Celexa), fluoxetine (Prozac), and paroxetine (Paxil), if you have depression along with IBS.
 Side effects of these medicines sometimes include diarrhea, so be sure to let your doctor know if your symptoms of IBS-D get worse while you’re taking any of these medicines.